AhmedLolyProductions/Windows-Updater/README.md

 > [!NOTE]
-> If the script closes,then it may have finished updating, no updates are needed, or there's a network issue
+> If the script closes, then it may have finished updating, no updates are needed, or there's a network issue